by Justin Williams

 The evening was too perfect.

-The Clockmaker spoke of the machine as a source of pride, a great accomplishment he never quite explained, but his vengeful glances and whispered curses, the ones he thought I didn’t notice, all told a different story.
+His vengeful glances and whispered curses, the ones he thought I would not notice, told a different story.
+Then there were the dreams, his calling out from sleep for another place, or perhaps another time.
 In his heart, I knew, he loathed the machine and the memories it carried.

 I often wondered if he regretted building me.
-It would be logical that his feelings for the machine would bleed over.
+It would stand to reason that his feelings for the machine would carry over.
 As dissimilar in appearance as we were, it was the deliberate dismantling of the machine that provided parts for my construction.
-If he regretted me, he never admitted it.
+At times, even, I felt it somehow calling to me, as if we remained linked.
+Still, if the Clockmaker regretted me, he never admitted it.
+At least I gave him a semblance of companionship—a being with whom to share the burdens of life.

 The machine was never so lucky.